Architects of Systemic Change

 WWX17 Board of Directors

-Professor Tami Gray-Hill is a legacy-rooted educator and mentor whose work equips young leaders to rise with skill, confidence, and purpose.
-As a Blueprint Steward and member of the WWX17 Board of Directors, she brings over two decades of experience in homelessness advocacy, educational empowerment, and culinary transmission—ensuring that every student she mentors is prepared to build systems of dignity and opportunity.
+Professor Tami Gray‑Hill is a legacy‑rooted educator and mentor whose work equips young leaders to rise with skill, confidence, and purpose.
+As a Blueprint Steward and member of the WWX17 Board of Directors, she brings more than 20 years of experience in homelessness advocacy, educational empowerment, and culinary transmission—ensuring that every student she mentors is prepared to build systems of dignity and opportunity.

-Since 2000, Professor Gray-Hill has paired her passion for service with a commitment to equity—designing programs that activate resilience and foster leadership.
-As a culinary arts instructor for Crowley Independent School District and the Lamar University dual credit program, she introduces middle and high school students to career pathways in the food and beverage industry.
-Her curriculum blends technical skill with personal growth, teaching students to plan, direct, and participate in food preparation while cultivating ambition and confidence.
+Since 2000, Professor Gray‑Hill has paired her passion for service with a deep commitment to equity—designing programs that activate resilience and foster leadership.
+As a culinary arts instructor for Crowley Independent School District and the Lamar University dual‑credit program, she introduces middle and high school students to career pathways in the food and beverage industry.
+Her curriculum blends technical skill with personal growth, teaching students to plan, direct, and participate in food preparation while cultivating ambition, discipline, and confidence.

-Her mentorship is movement-rooted: she guides students not just toward jobs, but toward legacy.
-Her work reflects the WWX17 Blueprint—Justice, Love, and Legacy—in every classroom, kitchen, and conversation.
+Her mentorship is movement‑rooted: she guides students not just toward jobs, but toward legacy.
+Every lesson, kitchen session, and conversation reflects the WWX17 Blueprint—Justice, Love, and Legacy—and prepares young people to lead with compassion, courage, and clarity.

-Professor Gray-Hill’s leadership helps shape WWX17’s vision for systemic change.
-She builds pathways for future leaders, equips communities to rise, and ensures that every lesson is designed to be remembered.
+Professor Gray‑Hill’s leadership helps shape WWX17’s vision for systemic change.
+She builds pathways for future leaders, equips communities to rise, and ensures that every learning experience is designed to be remembered.

 Nyva Levine